archethic-foundation/aeip/AEIP-2.md

 - `supply`: give information to nodes to mint one or multiple tokens at once

-- `name`: helps client application to display the token name to be more user-friendly.
+- `name`: help client application to display the token name to be more user-friendly.
+This will not impact the behaviour of the validation nodes during the transaction validation.

+- `symbol`: specify the token symbol.
 This will not impact the behaviour of the validation nodes during the transaction validation.

 - `type`: helps application to distinguish fungible and non-fungible tokens, but also inform the nodes which validation or mining behavior need to applied. ([See collection use case](#collection))